Dale Jones (American football): Coaching career

 Jones returned to Tennessee as a graduate assistant in 1989.
-The following year, he was hired as defensive coordinator of the Italian League Parma Panthers, joining former high school and college teammate Chris White.
+The following year, he was hired as defensive coordinator of the Italian Football League Parma Panthers, joining former high school, college teammate and Tennessee All American Chris White, who played 5 seasons in the Italian League.
 After a year with the Panthers, he joined the Florida Gators staff as an assistant in 1991.
 Later that year, he was hired as the linebackers and defensive backs coach at Georgia Military College, and was promoted to defensive coordinator in 1992.

 In 1996, Jones was hired by Appalachian State head coach Jerry Moore as the Mountaineers' defensive line and special teams coach.
 In 2005, he switched to linebackers coach.
 He was elevated to defensive coordinator for the 2010 season, helping to engineer the Mountaineers' transition to a 3-4 defense.
 Following Moore's retirement in 2012, long-time Wofford assistant Nate Woody was hired as defensive coordinator as part of the new staff assembled by Moore's successor, Scott Satterfield.
 Jones returned to his earlier position of defensive line coach.
 Prior to the 2014 season, he switched to inside linebackers coach.

 During Jones's initial tenure as defensive line coach, eight of his lineman moved on to play in the NFL, six received FCS All-American honors, and 15 were All-Southern Conference.
 Two, Josh Jeffries (2002) and K.T.
 Stovall (2003), received the Southern Conference Defensive Player of the Year award.
 Jones was named "Special Teams Coordinator of the Year" by American Football Monthly in 2002.
 Players Jones has worked with at Appalachian State who would go on to play in the NFL include Marques Murrell, D.J.
 Smith, Demetrius McCray, Jeremy Kimbrough and Jason Hunter.
 He also recruited punter Sam Martin.

 On January 4, 2019, he followed head coach Scott Satterfield to the University of Louisville and was named the new inside linebackers coach.

 On January 15, 2020, Appalachian State announced that Jones had agreed to return as defensive coordinator under new head coach Shawn Clark.
-Following the 2022 season, App State head coach Shawn Clark announced that Jones' contract wouldn't be renewed.
+Following the 2022 season, head coach Shawn Clark announced that Jones' contract wouldn't be renewed.